 Some universities and colleges, who rent out accommodation owned by them, are allowing students to end contracts early or are making other provisions.
 We suggest you contact the student accommodation service to discuss the situation.

 If you are renting from a private landlord, it makes sense to contact your landlord as soon as possible to discuss the situation.
 The government has also published some information on GOV.UK.
-The Scottish government is passing legislation to increase notice times for evictions to 6 months during this emergency period.
+The Scottish government is passing legislation that will provide increased notice periods to tenants until March 2021.
 The Welsh and Northern Ireland governments have provided guidance for tenants on their websites.

 My course has finished early due to the coronavirus.
 How does that affect my council tax?